 This is the official manual for the latest Org-mode release.

-you are using a public server, you should consider encrypting the files that
+Emacs.
+With a public server, consider encrypting the files.
+MobileOrg

-installation on your system.
+openssl installed on the local computer.
 To turn on encryption, set

 (setq org-mobile-directory "~/Dropbox/MobileOrg")